 Risk factors for lymphoma

-No one knows exactly what causes lymphoma, but mutations in DNA, the hereditary genetic material found in cells, leads to the development of the disease.
-What triggers these mutations, however, is largely unknown, but research suggests that certain risk factors may play a role, including:
+While the exact cause of lymphoma is unknown, mutations in DNA (the hereditary genetic material found in cells) lead to the development of the disease.
+What triggers these mutations is also largely unknown, but research suggests that certain risk factors may play a role, including:

-Exposure to hair dyes, particularly those made before 1980
+Exposure to certain hair dyes, particularly those made before 1980

-Certain infections, such as the Epstein-Barr virus (which causes mononucleosis) and Helicobacter pylori infection (a bacterial infection that can cause ulcers)
+Certain infections, such as the Epstein-Barr virus and Helicobacter pylori infection